ecazamir/web-server-nginx-container/README.md

-# Web Serber NGINX Container
+# Web Server NGINX Container

 This is just a simple nginx container, based on the upstream bitnami/nginx.